 - Apply a long thin roll of putty and use a clean putty knife to smooth it in place.

 2. Rejuvenate storm windows.
-If you have old storm windows stacked in the garage rafters, reglaze and repaint them, and put them up every fall.
-Storm windows not only cut drafts, they insulate.
+If you have old storm windows stacked in the garage rafters, reglaze and repaint them, and put them away every fall.
+Not only do storm windows cut drafts, but they insulate.
 Cost: Once they’re fixed up, it only costs an afternoon of washing and installing the storms.

 3. Replace the window.
 A worn, rotted, or chronically rattling window is simply past its useful life.
 Replacing old windows is a job for a pro.
 You’ll be able to take your pick of low-maintenance frame materials, as well as low-E and insulated glass options.
 Cost: About $600 per window.